 MENU 4.9.5 - SCHEDULE BLOCKING

-The compressors in the heat pump and/or connected additional heating can be scheduled to be blocked for up to two different time periods here.
-If several heat pumps are connected as master/slave their compressors are blocked as well.
+The compressor can be scheduled to be blocked for up to two different time periods here.

 When scheduling is active the actual blocking symbol in the main menu on the heat pump symbol is displayed.